On the Tanaka formula for the derivative of self-intersection local time of fBm: Second moment bounds for fBm

 \vski

 Unfortunately, $(ii)$ is false, which can be seen by noting that if $r' \searrow r, s' \nearrow s$ then the left side of \rrr{oldone} approaches 0 while the right side does not.
-However, $(ii)$ can be replaced with the following, which suffices in every instance in which we have seen $(ii)$ applied.
+Fortunately, however, $(ii)$ can be replaced by $(ii')$ in the following lemma, which suffices for our purposes as well as in every other instance in which we have seen $(ii)$ applied.

 \vski